abalasa-amd/cvs/docs/index.rst

 ********************************************

 CVS is a collection of test scripts that validate AMD AI clusters.
-Use CVS to verify cluster health, GPU/CPU node health, host OS configuration, and NIC (network interface card) validation.
+Use CVS to verify GPU cluster health, GPU/CPU node health, host OS configuration, and NIC (network interface card) validation.

 The component public repository is located at `https://github.com/ROCm/cvs <https://github.com/ROCm/cvs>`_.